fentonmartin/wmma/README.md

 # WMMA - Where My Money At?

-A simple and minimalistic tool for tracking expenses.
+A simple and minimalistic app for tracking your expenses.
 Nothing more and nothing less.

 ## Features